peace0phmind/BASS/README.md

 ## Architecture

-BASS is built on a modern tech stack including:
+BASS is built on a modern, modular tech stack:

+- **Frontend**:
-- React + TypeScript for the frontend interface
+  - React 19 + TypeScript for the user interface
+  - TailwindCSS for styling
   - Vite for fast development and optimized builds

+- **Extension Architecture**:
+  - Chrome Extension Manifest V3 compatible
+  - Firefox compatibility support
+  - Modular structure with separate pages for different extension views:
+    - Popup
+    - Options
+    - Side Panel
+    - Content Scripts
+    - DevTools integration

+- **Project Structure**:
+  - Monorepo architecture using pnpm workspaces
+  - TurboRepo for efficient build pipeline and task orchestration
+  - Shared packages for common functionality:
+    - UI components
+    - i18n (internationalization)
+    - Storage utilities
+    - Environment configuration

+- **Development Tools**:
+  - ESLint and Prettier for code quality
+  - TypeScript for type safety
+  - Husky for Git hooks
+  - Automated build and packaging scripts

+- **AI Integration**:
   - State-of-the-art AI models for agent intelligence
   - Browser automation libraries for web interaction

 **Special Thanks**: This project utilizes the [chrome-extension-boilerplate-react-vite](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite) by Jonghakseo as the foundation for its Chrome extension implementation.